Learning Resource Centre

 During the school day both libraries accommodate regular reading sessions during English lessons, booked class visits and individual study.

 The Primary library is open throughout the school day and all students visit each week to borrow books, take part in a variety of activities and listen to story-telling sessions.
 There is a comprehensive collection of 5000 resources, these include picture books through to fiction and non-fiction that students are encouraged to work with and borrow.
-There is also a Mac suite that is used throughout the school day by primary students.

 Reading for Pleasure

 Primary students are encouraged to explore reading through supported library sessions each week with the primary school librarian.
 There are supported lessons where students are encouraged to begin their reading journey and to develop a life-long love of reading.

 All Year 7, 8 and 9 students regularly visit the library during English lessons.
 This is when students are able to choose new books, read quietly and take part in activities connected with reading for pleasure.